laneboysrc/rc-headless-transmitter/configurator/orangepizero/INSTALL.md

     sudo rm /etc/nginx/sites-enabled/default
     sudo ln -s /etc/nginx/sites-available/configurator /etc/nginx/sites-enabled/configurator

+Copy the file stored in `configuator/orangepizero/var/www/html/index.configurator.html` fo the project to `/var/www/html/index.configurator.html`

+    sudo cp ~/rc-headless-transmitter/configuator/orangepizero/var/www/html/index.configurator.html /var/www/html/index.configurator.html
+This file gets shown when you browse to `https://192.168.4.1/` and allows users to allow a security exception of the self-signed certificate used in the configurator.

 # Install node-js
 The configurator bridge software is written in JavaScript and requires NodeJS as runtime.